Beautiful Bodies

 Beautiful Bodies were an American alternative rock band on Epitaph Records from Kansas City, Missouri featuring Alicia Solombrino, Thomas Becker (The Get Up Kids, Gratitude), Luis Arana, and Michael Stout.

 History

 Formation

 Beautiful Bodies developed as a band while the members resided in different countries.
-Becker, a Harvard-educated human rights lawyer, was living in Bolivia, suing the former president for massacring protestors.
+Becker, Harvard-educated human rights lawyer, was living in Bolivia, suing the former president for massacring protestors.
 Solombrino and Arana were based out of the United States, where they had previously played in bands together.
 Becker began demoing music with Solombrino, sending tracks back and forth via email, when one of the songs they recorded, "You're a Risk," was picked up by alternative rock station KRBZ and spread to other regional college and alternative stations, garnering label attention for the band.
 In response to the widespread label interest, industry magazine HITS Daily Double referred to Beautiful Bodies as "one [of] the biggest unsigned stories of the moment."